Chrysler Plymouth and Dodge High Impact Colors

 Frank Lloyd White

-It's true that one of Chrysler's High Impact Paints was named after an infamous 1967 Swedish skin-flick.
-"I Am Curious (Yellow)" was banned in the Commonwealth of Massachusetts and was the subject of a 1969 U.S. Supreme Court case concerning freedom of speech in the 1st Amendment to the U.S. Consitiution.
+It's true that one of Chrysler's High Impact Paints was named after a controversal 1967 Swedish film.
+"I Am Curious (Yellow)" was confiscated upon import to the U.S. and was the subject of a 1969 U.S. Supreme Court case concerning freedom of speech in the 1st Amendment to the U.S. Consitiution.

 (Click for a larger image.)